open-xchange/appsuite-frontend/documentation/features/advertisement.md

 The `reload` method of the area extension point will be invoked in a regular interval defined by the value of `reloadAfter`.
 The configuration object will be passed to each method invocation.

+## Configuration provided by middleware API

+The configuration for ad spaces can be stored via middleware API.
+Beginning with the 1.3.0 release, configuration is requested via this API by default.
+When running against versions of OX App Suite which don't support this API, this will result in 404 errors logged during user login.
+To deactivate this feature, the setting `io.ox/ads//features/useMiddlewareConfig=false` needs to be configured on the server.

 ## API